burritojustice/california-as-an-island/README.md

 https://searchworks.stanford.edu/view/hf530hv9225

 Maps were often state secrets, and it seems that the [Dutch ~stole~ copied old Spanish maps](https://searchworks.stanford.edu/view/9917574) and the British ~stole~ copied those, and insisted it was an island until the 1700s.
-Here's an inscription on a British 1625 map showing California as an island.
+This map published in London in 1625 showing California as an island has a pretty awesome inscription.

 ![hollanders stealing maps](california%20as%20an%20island%20map%20stolen%20by%20hollanders%201625.png)